 - To a blender or food processor, add rolled oats, almonds, dates, pumpkin puree, protein powder, cinnamon and chocolate chips.
 Process on high until a dough forms.

-- Pulse pumpkins seeds a few times in the food processor to chop roughly.
-Transfer pumpkin seeds to a plate in an evenly layer.
+- Pulse the pumpkins seeds a few times in the food processor to roughly chop.
+Transfer pumpkin seeds to a large plate in an evenly layer.